Credits: 7.5. Compulsory for: M2 and M140p. Responsible teacher: Håkan Hallberg.

 Assessment: A written examination, one compulsory hand-in assignment and one compulsory laboratory assignment.
 Study period: VT1

-A detailed course programme for the course given during study spring period 1 can be downloaded in PDF format here.
+A detailed course program for the course given during study spring period 1 can be downloaded in PDF format here.
 Note that all supplementary material is in Swedish and is provided in PDF format, i.e. Acrobat Reader (or equivalent) has to be installed on your computer.

 Aims of the course